 Our New York reference laboratory offers laboratory-testing services for autoimmune disorders, such as Sjogren's syndrome, hearing loss, celiac disease, lupus, rheumatoid arthritis and systemic sclerosis.
-Revenues for the laboratory decreased by 6.6% to US\$7.9 million.
-While revenues for our proprietary Sjogren's syndrome test increased by 46% compared to 2020 these were offset by a reduction in testing for other disorders due to fewer patients visiting their physicians for pandemic reasons and due to the ending of certain testing that was carried out for a high-volume customer.
+Revenues for the laboratory decreased by 8.3% to US\$7.3 million.
+While revenues for our proprietary Sjogren's syndrome test increased by 11% compared to 2021 these were offset by a reduction in testing for other disorders due to customer attrition.
+In addition, the laboratory has provided transplant testing services to a local healthcare provider for a number of years, however in early 2023 that healthcare provider informed the Company that it was moving to a different service provider and this will result in lost revenues for the laboratory beginning quarter 2, 2023.